INDUSTRIAL ENGINEERING (AEINDBASC)

 3. Industrial Engineering students are required to complete a two-term Capstone Design project, MIE490Y1, supervised by a licensed member of the University of Toronto teaching staff.

-4. At least two of the four (0.5 credit) Complementary Studies Electives to be taken between 2nd and fourth year must be Humanities/Social Sciences courses (see the Complementary Studies section at the beginning of this chapter).
+1. For students following the “old” curriculum: At least two of the four (0.5 credit) Complementary Studies Electives to be taken between third and fourth year must be Humanities/Social Sciences courses (see the Complementary Studies section at the beginning of this chapter).
 Students are responsible for ensuring that each elective taken is approved.
 Please consult the electives list available on the Engineering Office of the Registrar's website.

 MINORS